-Physiotherapy and increasing strength of hamstrings and quadriceps may be able to compensate for the injury.
-The knee may still however be prone to 'giving way' and instability.
-There is evidence that persistant instability may result in further damage to the internal structures of the knee.
+Physiotherapy and increasing strength of quadriceps may be able to compensate for the injury.
+The knee may still however be prone to the knee cap dislocating.
+It is recognised that persistant instability may result in further damage to the kneecap joint.

-The decision to proceed to a reconstruction should be a joint one between yourself and Mr Ellis.
+The decision to proceed to a reconstruction should be a joint one between yourself and Mr Ellis